Architecture of Clafer Tools

 Clafer library is organized into the several modules:

-provides functions used by all other modules,
+common provides functions used by all other modules,

-is an implementation of compiler’s front-end,
+front is an implementation of compiler’s front-end,

-performs model analyses and transformations,
+intermediate performs model analyses and transformations,

-transforms models so that other tools can
+optimizer transforms models so that other tools can

-efficiently reason on them, generator
+efficiently reason on them, generator outputs corresponding

 models in other languages.

-Before we describe modules of claferLib
+Before we describe modules of claferLib, let us first

-learn about data structures used by the library. text
+learn about data structures used by the library. text is a

 textual input, such as model read from a text file. tokens

-is a stream of tokens recognized by lexer. ast
+is a stream of tokens recognized by lexer. ast is an

 in-memory tree representation of parsed Clafer models. ast